nrwl/nx/docs/angular/cli/list.md

 nx list
 ```

-List the schematics and builders available in the `@nrwl/web` plugin if it is installed (If the plugin is not installed `nx` will show advice on how to add it to your workspace):
+List the generators and executors available in the `@nrwl/web` plugin if it is installed (If the plugin is not installed `nx` will show advice on how to add it to your workspace):

 ```bash
 nx list @nrwl/web